gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

 ## Example Code

-Here’s a sample of what your `main.asm` might look like:
+Here’s a sample of what your `main.asm` will look like:

 ```assembly
 ; Program Configuration